ldequadra/vite-tailwind/README.md

 ## 1 - Create your Project

 Start by creating a new Vite project if you don’t have one set up already.
-I personally use the command `npm create vite@latest` and just follow the steps to create a React project with Typescript
+I personally use the command `npm create vite@latest` and just follow the steps to create a React project with Typescript.

 ```
 npm run dev